effbiae/k/README.md

 edit the first line of the `makefile` to set your path to BareMetal-OS.

 `make bochs`.
-This will build k as an app and make an image with `baremetal.sh k.app`. then it will start bochs. you may need bochs 2.8 with avx512 enabled.  see below.
+This will build k as an app and make an image with `baremetal.sh k.app`. then it will start bochs.

 when bochs starts, choose menu item 6 to start the simulation.